codm/cp2102-uart-usb/README.md

 Never did an own USB UART adapter and wanted to implement USB-C connectors.
 So I took this oportunity.

+Here's a 3D Version for your viewing pleasure: https://a360.co/3vfPNpy

 ![cod.m CP2102N USB UART](img/codm-cp2102n-usb-uart-render.png)